Elehuris Montero Player Props: Rockies vs. Angels

-The Colorado Rockies, including Elehuris Montero (.250 slugging percentage in past 10 games, including zero homers), take on starting pitcher Patrick Sandoval and the Los Angeles Angels at Coors Field, Friday at 8:40 PM ET.
+On Saturday, Elehuris Montero (.281 slugging percentage in past 10 games, with no home runs) and the Colorado Rockies face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 9:10 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Reds.
+In his most recent game, he racked up three hits (going 3-for-4 with a double) against the Angels.

 Elehuris Montero Game Info & Props vs. the Angels